 Use the AEM Project archetype when starting your own commerce implementation.

 A local development environment is required to complete this tutorial.
-This includes a running instance of AEM that is configured and connected to an Adobe Commerce instance.
+This environment includes a running instance of AEM that is configured and connected to an Adobe Commerce instance.
 Review the requirements and steps for setting up a local development with AEM as a Cloud Service SDK.
-To follow the tutorial completely, you will need permissions to add Attributes to a Product in Adobe Commerce.
+To follow the tutorial completely, you need permissions to add Attributes to a Product in Adobe Commerce.

 Feel free to use an existing project (based on the AEM Project Archetype with CIF included) and skip this section.